“Iconic” is an overused term, but it’s the exact word to describe Binion’s instantly recognizable neon facade.

 Afterward, check out some of these free historic things to see near Binion’s on Fremont Street.

 Of course, there is an abundance of other things to do near Binion’s given its prime location on the Fremont Street Experience.
-Check out our full rundown of non-gambling activities downtown Las Vegas here!
+Check out my full rundown of non-gambling activities downtown Las Vegas here!

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.